pagecall/pagecall-ios-sdk/README.md

 ### [SwiftUI Example](/examples/swiftui)

 ### [UIKit Example](/examples/uikit)
-It is not suppored to instantiate from a storyboard.
+It is not supported to instantiate from a storyboard.
 You need to programatically create a PagecallWebView or PagecallWebViewController.

 ## API References